Threats to investigative journalism and whistleblowers

-Australia has a strong public media, but the ownership of its print media is heavily concentrated.
+While Australia has good public media, the ownership of its print media is heavily concentrated.
 Two media groups – News Corporation (owned by billionaire Rupert Murdoch) and Fairfax Media – are responsible for 85% of newspaper sales.
-Overall, the media enjoy a great deal of freedom, although protection of journalists’ sources varies from state to state.
-Coverage of Australia’s refugee detention centers on Manus Island (off Papua New Guinea) and the Pacific Ocean island of Nauru is nonetheless restricted.
-New laws in 2015 provide for prison sentences for whistleblowers who disclose information about conditions in the refugee centers or operations by the Australian Security Intelligence Organization.
-A telecommunications law has opened the door for surveillance of the metadata of journalists’ communications.
-Federal police raids on Labor Party parliamentarians in 2016 violated the confidentiality of sources and showed that the authorities were more concerned about silencing the “messengers” than addressing the issues of concern to the public that had been raised by their revelations.
+Media coverage of refugees and Australia’s offshore refugee detention centers (Nauru and Manus) is very restricted.
+Whistleblowers who disclose information about conditions in the refugee centers or operations by the Australian Security Intelligence Organization are now exposed to the possibility of imprisonment.
+A telecommunications law has opened the way to surveillance of the metadata of journalists’ communications.
+In January 2018, Prime Minister Malcolm Turnbull’s government yet again proposed legislation that the would jeopardize the confidentiality of journalists’ sources.